By Tonja Dausend ©2002

 Are

-the gaits natural, as opposed to mechanical?
+the gaits free and natural, as opposed to mechanical?

 -